 This project is designed to provide us with a clear understanding of the forces that have shaped the forms taken by microbes such as bacteria, plankton and fungi.
-The work will integrate two key areas into our understanding of microbial form and function: evolutionary patterns and biophysical constraints.
-We will use phylogenies (descriptions that chart the course of evolution among groups of species, yielding a family tree analogous to a genealogy) and trait data (a feature or quantifiable measurement of an organism or aspect of it’s ecology) to trace changes in shape through evolutionary histories.
-This will allow us to ask questions about the evolution of different shapes and to ask if shape and function have coevolved.
+The work integrates two key areas into our understanding of microbial form and function: evolutionary patterns and biophysical constraints.
+We use phylogenies (descriptions that chart the course of evolution among groups of species, yielding a family tree analogous to a genealogy) and trait data (a feature or quantifiable measurement of an organism or aspect of it’s ecology) to trace changes in shape through evolutionary histories.
+This allows us to ask questions about the evolution of different shapes and to ask if shape and function have coevolved.
 For instance, we would like to know if pathogenic bacteria have characteristic shapes, and whether microbes with similar ecological functions have similar shapes.

 This is the default HTML.